aka DEEP RIVER SAVAGES, aka SACRIFICE!

 Soon enough, a young native named Maraya (the beautiful Me Me Lai) falls for him (of course) and her mother, who speaks English, is revealed to have been found by the tribe.
 The old woman tries to help him escape to no avail.
 But after his escape attempt, he is made a member of the tribe through a rather brutal ceremony.

-This film is meant to show these people as they really are.
+This film is meant to show these people as they “really are.”
 It unflinchingly shows all of the tribal customs, no matter how violent they seem to us, whether it be shooting John with small darts to make him a member of the tribe, cutting traitor’s tongues out or cutting the top of a monkey’s head off to eat its brain.
-But by the time we are shown every man in the village fuck the wife of a fallen comrade, we figure out that this is just as exploitive as any of Lenzi’s films.
+Of course, it’s just another racist “savage movie.”
+By the time we are shown every man in the village fuck the wife of a fallen comrade, we figure out that this is just as exploitive as any of Lenzi’s films.
 It’s not meant as education.
-It’s meant to disgust, titillate and disturb.
+It’s meant to disgust, titillate and disturb because racism.
 Sure, John eventually learns to love the tribe and even marries the beautiful young lady who tried to help him in the beginning.
 (She chooses her man by sitting naked against a wall.
-Each tribesman puts his hand through and is allowed to feel her up.
+Each tribesman puts his hand through the wall and is allowed to feel her up.
 She gives a garland to the one she wants to marry.)
 But you still get a feeling that he thinks these people are savages. (“No, Maraya, you think you love me.
 But you haven’t yet learned what love really means.”
 Fuck you, dude.)
 He remains a condescending bastard throughout the movie.

 And, in turn, we are allowed to be condescending towards the natives.
 We see them as only savages without full use of their brains.
 They can only understand things that they instinctively know, like violence and sex.
 And eventually, he “devolves” into one of them, cutting the tongue out of an enemy.